 During her internship Jessica completed assignments and held fundraising events which helped her to surpass her fundraising campaign goals.
 Once she passed the $500 mark, she was officially chosen to fly out to California and participate in our annual trip where we reunited over 300 foster children with their siblings at the Happiest Place on Earth.

-On September 23rd, she was notified that she won the contest and would be flown out one week later!
-Jessica joined us from Grand Rapids, Michigan on September 30th where she came into our office to meet all the TWR staff and other participants who were volunteering their time.
+On September 23rd, we notified her that she won the contest and would be flown out one week later!
+Jessica joined us from Grand Rapids, Michigan on September 30th.
+She came into our office to meet all the TWR staff and other participants who were volunteering their time.
 The TWR staff and interns worked hard all Friday afternoon to prepare for the event.

-After 2 exhausting but fulfilling days at Disneyland, Jessica returned to Michigan where she is working to complete her degree in Social Work at Grand Valley State University.
+After 2 exhausting but fulfilling days at Disneyland, Jessica returned to Michigan.
+She is now working to complete her degree in Social Work at Grand Valley State University.
 After she made it back to Michigan, we checked in with her to ask her more about the trip.
 Here is a little more on how she came to be a TWR intern, along with how she won the Disney trip of a lifetime!

 Why did you choose the TWR internship?